 The focus on celebrity rodents doesn't necessarily mean Americans are indifferent about World Wetlands Day, though.
 There's even some overlap: "Olentangy Olga," a muskrat mascot for Ohio State University's Olentangy River Wetland Research Park, is touted by the school as "Ohio State's answer to Punxsutawney Phil."

-A few U.S. environmental groups are also observing the holiday, including America's Wetland Foundation, whose wetland-themed art and poetry contest
+A few U.S. environmental groups also observe the holiday, including America's Wetland Foundation.

 Of course, all this isn't really Groundhog Day's fault.
 Wetland degradation pre-dates the rise of Punxsutawney Phil, and many other countries have similar or worse problems without the distraction of marmot meteorologists.
 It's a global issue that needs more than a day of attention, especially as the planet grows warmer.
 The U.N.'s Intergovernmental Panel on Climate Change has warned that "wetlands are among the ecosystems most vulnerable to climate change."